 - Need for prolonged respiratory support such as Bronchopulmonary Dysplasia (BPD)

-In addition to continuous nursing, we perform daily trach maintenance and comprehensive respiratory services to minimize complications, maintain stability, and return the individual to his or her highest level of functionality or independence.
+In addition to continuous nursing, we perform daily trach care maintenance and comprehensive respiratory services to minimize complications, maintain stability, and return the individual to his or her highest level of functionality or independence.